EngreitzLab/cNMF_benchmarking/cNMF_benchmakring_pipeline/Inference/sk-cNMF/README.md

 # sk-cNMF

-* Slightly modified version from the orginal cNMF (https://github.com/dylkot/cNMF/tree/main) with more flexiblity to choose solver and loss function choices.
+* Slightly modified version from the orginal cNMF (https://github.com/dylkot/cNMF/tree/main) with more flexiblity to choose solver and loss function.
-* To run sk-cNMF, run 'pip install git+https://github.com/EngreitzLab/sk_cNMF.git' in the terminal
+* To run sk-cNMF, run `pip install git+https://github.com/EngreitzLab/sk_cNMF.git` in the terminal

 | field | meaning |